venelouis/pgzero/Games/Matando Zumbis/README.md

 Download the directory/folder 'Matando Zumbis' and inside it, run in terminal the command: python game.py

 # Gameplay
-Press "k" to start the game
+Press "J" to start the game
+Press "M" to stop/play bg music
 Use the arrow keys to move and space bar to shoot at the zoombies, killing them and increasing the score points.